Nakielska Street, Bydgoszcz: Factory of Machine Tools for wood at 55/57 - Corner with Stawowa street

-The factory complex was built in the second half of the 19th century, to the like of well-known industrial similar buildings in Lodz or Warsaw.
+The factory complex was built in the second half of the 19th century, to the like of well-known industrial similar buildings in Łódź and Warsaw.
 The factory building is connected to the prestigious residential and office, emphasizing the social status of the manufacturer, while at the same time contrasting with the austere, brick-architecture of the factory halls.

 The ensemble, sold out in May 2020, will be partially torn down to give way to a large real estate project.